 That’s an update on what’s happening with our nursing home residents that goes beyond what you see in the headlines, all the deaths in the paper, and how much socialization plays an extreme role in keeping our nursing home residents healthy, happy, and having a good quality of life.
 That’s what they’re missing right now.

-Earn a Postgraduate Degree in Geriatric Dentistry
+Postgraduate Geriatric Dentistry